dmvieira/web2py-migrate/README.md

 with version control using version control tags.

 So you can assign your versions with tags for some branchs.
-For example, if you have a dev and a master branch you can assign `master-migrate` and `dev-migrate` tags and your migrates for dev and master databases will be independently controlled.
+For example, if you have a dev and a master branch you can assign `master-migrate` and `develop-migrate` tags and your migrates for dev and master databases will be independently controlled.

 This is very important if you want a [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration)